pmtang/blog/me/content/_index.md

 draft: false
 ---

-I'm a CS student who bornt in Shenzhen, China and now I live in Munich, Germany.
+Hi, I'm a CS student at LMU and now I live in Munich, Germany.

 Currently, I stopped my Research Assistant job at Fraunhofer and focusing on my bachelor's thesis.

 In 2016, I started my university studies at Shenzhen University.
 The career I was pursuing was simply "Automobile engineer".
 At that time, I was the Top 1 student in our major.
-In the summer of 2019, I was an Intern at PwC and I'm fascinated by the convenience and the charm of the computer world.
-I didn't finish my degree in Shenzhen.
-Instead, I moved to Germany, studied german and applied for Computer Science at the University of Munich in Spring 2019 because the program was much more interesting.
-I finished all my courses in April 2022 and I'm currently working on my thesis to get my degree in Computer Science.
+In the summer of 2019, I was an Intern at PwC and I'm fascinated by the convenience and the charm of the computer science.
+I decided to drop my study in Shenzhen University.
+After that, I moved to Germany, studied german and applied for Computer Science at the University of Munich in Spring 2019 because the program was very interesting.
+I finished all my courses in April 2022 and I submited my thesis recently.
+Currently, I'm waiting for the final result.